 Some packaged green tea products contain high amounts of artificial colors and added sugar.
 Keep in mind that the Centers for Disease Control and Prevention (CDC) recommends that people should keep added sugar intake to less than 10% per day of their total calorie intake.
 For example, if your calorie intake is 2,000 per day, you should not consume more than 200 calories (or 50 grams) of added sugar per day.

 When it comes to purchasing green tea, you may have quality and ethical concerns.
 If this is the case, search for certified organic items to verify the tea leaves were grown without the use of artificial fertilizers.
 Besides this, look for items that have a clear sourcing policy that resonates with you if you want to feel more confident about the rights and remuneration of the farmers and farmworkers who have grown the tea.

 Parameters for the Quality of Green Tea

 When you’re searching for the perfect product, seeing just the label “green tea” isn’t enough.
 There are many different types of green tea, so it’s important to experiment with different blends to discover one that you enjoy.

 Chinese and Japanese tea varieties are more popular as both countries are the main producers of green tea.
-Dragonwell, sencha, bancha, gyokuro, and matcha are only some of the most popular green teas among tea connoisseurs.
+Dragonwell, sencha, bancha, gyokuro, and matcha are some of our favorites.
 The texture, flavor, and color of different types of green tea are all unique, so the type of green tea you drink is entirely up to you.